 Originally published at The Tenth Inning Stretch

-The ball park is probably the best in the minors and it's always a joy to be there (OK, I might have home town bias ) :
+The ball park is probably the best one in the minors and always a joy to be there (ok I might have home town bias ) :

-I got to see Gibson pitch in the pen before the game and was fairly impressed.
-His fastball was really popping in Eric Fryer's glove and both velocity and movement were there from my point of view:
+I got to see Gibson pitch at the pen before the game and was fairly impressed.
+His fastball was really popping in Eric Fryer's glove and both velocity and movement was there based on my point of view:

 Gibson being interviewed after the game:

+All players seemed to have fun but one.
+And it was very obvious and the Twins as an organization have to do something to help him: Joe Benson.
+Joe was the starting Centerfielder today and had a great game at the field, getting to every ball that hit his way.
+At the plate he had a 2-run scoring single in his third plate appearance, he almost ran out an infield hit in his fourth and struck out in his first 2 PAs against an IronPigs pitcher who threw 69-78 mph junk.
 His body language was very obvious and a big sign that he is pressing and needs help.
-After each unsuccessful plate appearance he went back to the dugout, slapping himself and sitting alone, despondent, with his head in his hands.
-He needs help, coaching and someone in the Twins organization to tell him that it is not worth it.
+After each unsuccessful plate appearance he went back to the dugout, slapping himself and sitting alone despondent with his head in his hands.
+He needs help and coaching and needs someone of the Twins to tell him that it is not worth it.
 He is still one of the top talents the Twins have and they should do something to help him.

 Brian Dinkelman, the first base coach: